Etla - research to support policy-making

 Research activities focus on two thematic areas

-The Impact of Economic Policy.
-The aim is to produce information on how economic policy can promote competition between companies and operating conditions in Finland and improve the competitiveness of Finnish production on the world market.
+Impact of Economic Policy.
+The aim is to find out how economic policy can promote competition between companies, improve operating conditions in Finland and boost the competitiveness of Finnish production on the world market.

-The Impact of Major Movements (Megatrends).
-The research focuses on the effects of key major movements (megatrends) on the operating conditions of business sector and the preconditions of Finland’s economic policy.
+Impact of Major Movements (Megatrends).
+Research examines the effects of key major movements (megatrends) on operating conditions in the business sector and the preconditions of Finland’s economic policy.

 Research is carried out in four research groups